Catty (singer): Early and personal life

 Catrin Hopkins was born on 7 August 1997 in Caernarfon, Gwynedd.
 She was raised in Y Felinheli and attended Ysgol Syr Hugh Owen.
 When asked when her first connection to music was, she recalled being in her early teens and being taken to a karaoke bar abroad whilst on holiday with her parents.
 She sang and received a warm reception, as well as an inner love to singing.
 At the aged 14, she competed in Open Mic UK, as well as performing at local festivals and fun days in her area.

 CATTY is a lesbian.
 She has stated that growing up queer in a small Welsh town was not ideal for her and she moved to a big city in England as soon as she could.
 However, she has stated that when she goes back home, she feels more accepted than she did growing up.
-She has been in a relationship with "I Kissed A Girl" star, Amy Spalding, since 2024.
+Since 2024, she has been in a relationship with I Kissed a Girl cast member Amy Spalding.